Contents

 Remember to Save your stack after you have added new content.

-The Named Author space (1) allows you to decide which author’s name you want to appear on the summary view of the stack/ePoster in the showcase.
+The Named Author space (1) allows you to decide which author’s name you want to appear on the summary view of the stack in the showcase.

 There is a character limit of 25 for the Named Author to ensure that it can be displayed within the summary view.
-This means you will not be able to list all the co-authors of a stack/ePoster within the Named Author space.
-Although you can use the academic convention of et al. to indicate within the Named Author space that there are more authors (e.g. I could edit the Named Author to be “T. Treasure-Jones et al.”)
+This means you will not be able to list all the co-authors of a stack within the Named Author space.
+You can use the academic convention of et al. to indicate within the Named Author space that there are more authors (e.g. I could edit the Named Author to be “T. Treasure-Jones et al.”)

 Editing Tiles